census-instrumentation/opencensus-go/README.md

 a lot of the API calls are in the process of being changed and might break your code in the future.

-TODO: Add a link to the language independent OpenCensus doc when it is available.

 ## Installation